Developer(s) – Big Sandwich Games

 Publisher(s) – Big Sandwich Games

 PEGI – 7

-A vast majority of indie games that Sony seem to have been releasing on the PlayStation 3, PlayStation 4 and PlayStation Vita have been RPGs, much to my personal delight.
+A vast majority of indie games that Sony seems to have been releasing on the PlayStation 3, PlayStation 4, and PlayStation Vita have been RPGs, much to my personal delight.
 In my opinion, Hoard stands out as one of the best.
-It makes use of a very unique gameplay premise, and despite repetition, makes for an extremely enjoyable experience.
+It makes use of a very unique gameplay premise, and despite the repetition, makes for an extremely enjoyable experience.

 Graphics – 7/10

 Like Transistor, Hoard makes use of an isometric top-down view, which in turn, gives the game the illusion of it being in greater detail than what it would look like up-close.
 I’ve seen the same technique used in many other games such as Diablo III, Champions of Norrath, and Baldur’s Gate: Dark Alliance.
 I’ve always been a fan of this technique being used in gaming, and it’s handled very well in Hoard.
 It does lose some marks for its lack of uniqueness in conceptual design, however.

 Although this game lacks uniqueness in one aspect, it does make up for in terms of gameplay.
 The player takes control of a dragon and must collect as much gold and capture as many princesses as possible before the timer runs out, and must collect more so than the CPU dragon in each stage of the game.
 There are several different game modes, including a survival mode, which gives the game an unprecedented amount of replay value; even the online multiplayer is handled particularly well in my opinion.

 Since isometric gameplay has been around for some time, I think there would have been serious issues with this game if the control scheme hadn’t have been handled properly.
 Fortunately, not only has it been handled properly, but the combat system also differs from many other games, and it actually makes Hoard stand out even more than perhaps players may assume at first glance.